adlibre/django-bcp/README.md

 These barcodes are rendered as a PDF with inline JavaScript which prompts the PDF to be immediately printed.

-Currently this is used by <a href="http://www.adlibre.com.au/adlibre-dms/">Adlibre DMS</a> for document barcode generation, but the application is generic and could be reused in any Django app that requires barcode printing.
+Currently this is used by [Adlibre DMS](http://www.adlibre.com.au/adlibre-dms/) for document barcode generation, but the application is generic and could be reused in any Django app that requires barcode printing.

 ReportLab is used for the barcode generation.
 And the following formats are supported: